How to Retire in France as an Expat.

 In order to retire overseas in France, you’ll need to obtain some form of healthcare coverage.
 You’ll need to purchase international coverage before arriving in the country in order to qualify for the residence permit.

-If you’d like to access the much lauded national healthcare system in France (though be aware, the government has already begun scaling back what this system will cover), you will need to either be paying into the social security system or fill out a E121/S1 form from the Department of Work and Pensions, if not working.
+If you’d like to access the much-lauded national healthcare system in France (though be aware, the government has already begun scaling back what this system will cover), you will need to either be paying into the social security system or fill out an E121/S1 form from the Department of Work and Pensions, if not working.
 The quality of treatment is high and on par with standards of the U.S., though premiums and cost of care are significantly lower.

 Cost of Living